Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 • Foreign companies operating in Turkey, under certain conditions for company-owned vehicles

-Who Cannot Benefit from YTGGK?
+Who Cannot Benefit from YTGGK (Mavi Karne)?

 Not every foreigner can take advantage of this opportunity.
 Turkish law excludes certain categories from applying for a YTGGK.
 These categories are: